AziGoss/Dotfiles/README.md

 Close the terminal by pressing Ctrl + F.
 Open the terminal settings by pressing Ctrl + M.
 You can change the settings in the configuration file.
-Open terminal settings Ctrl + Shift + ,
+Open default terminal settings Ctrl + Shift + ,

 I am writing through a translator, sorry.
 **You need: